farhamostafa657/fast-react-pizza/README.md

+# Fast-react-pizza
+this is a simple project to order pizza and see pizzas menue

+#Technologies
+react router dom
+  - using react router dom to routing between pages
+  - npm i react-router-dom  (link for install lib.)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.